MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-viewer-mode.md

 Viewer mode is designed for users who need to view or print Office files without creating or editing.
 For example, a doctor or nurse can use this mode to open files in Office from a health-care line-of-business application.
 Viewer mode is a benefit to users of Office for the web.

-When viewer mode is enabled, an unlicensed user of Microsoft 365 Apps for enterprise is not prompted to activate Office when they open Word, Excel, or PowerPoint.
+When viewer mode is enabled, an unlicensed user of Microsoft 365 Apps for enterprise isn't prompted to activate Office when they open Word, Excel, or PowerPoint.
 Instead, they see the following banner message underneath the ribbon in their Office apps that informs them Office is in viewer mode.

 :::image type="content" source="images/viewermode1.png" alt-text="Viewer mode enabled in Microsoft 365 Apps.":::